How to calculate Loch Ness population based on predator-to-prey ratios

 Maximum weight of fish available for consumption

-563,680.0
+563,680.0 kg

 That means there is a maximum of 563 kilotons of fish in Loch Ness.
-But Nessie cannot eat ALL the fish, or there would be no fishermen to see her.
+But Nessie cannot eat all the fish, or there would be no fishermen to see her.
 In fact, it can only eat a small percentage of fish per year without negatively impacting what is apparently a healthy fresh water ecosystem.

 If only 10% of the fish can be eaten per year by Nessie in Loch Ness, this makes a maximum food budget of: